vardumper/extended-htmldocument/templates/nextjs/README.md

-# React/Next.js Components for all HTML5 elements
+# React Components for HTML5 Elements

-Type-safe, auto-generated React components for all HTML5 elements with full ARIA support.
+Type-safe, auto-generated React components for all HTML5 elements with full WCAG, ARIA support and validation.
+Part of Extended HTMLDocument - schema-first from HTML5 schema.

 > **Universal Compatibility**: These components work in both Next.js (Server Components, Client Components) and regular React applications (CRA, Vite, etc.).
 They use pure functional React patterns without hooks or browser-specific APIs.